 Of course, from the terse details in Acts, we cannot replicate the form of the apostle’s exposition, but we can see their commitment to explaining the Old Testament Scriptures: They showed how the Old Testament related to Jesus, and called their audiences to repent and believe.

-Therefore, from the book of Acts, we can discern a flexible pattern of exposition intended to proclaim Christ from all the Scriptures.
-Still, there is one more place in the New Testament that demonstrates the validity and vitality of expositional preaching.
-And this final illustration is arguably the most convincing, as it is the only sermon full-length sermon in Scripture—Hebrews.
+Therefore, from the book of Acts, we find a flexible pattern of exposition intended to proclaim Christ from all the Scriptures.
+Still, there is one more place in the New Testament that demonstrates the vitality of expositional preaching—the letter to the Hebrews, or should we say the sermon to the Hebrews?

 Hebrews: An Expositional Sermon

-While we read Hebrews today as a letter, it has every indication that this epistle was a sermon first, and a letter second.
-On that point Dennis Johnson observes a number of sermonic features ( Him We Proclaim: Preaching Christ from All the Scriptures, 167-78):
+While we read Hebrews today as a letter, it has every indication that this epistle was a sermon first.
+On that point Dennis Johnson observes a number of sermonic features ( Him We Proclaim: Preaching Christ from All the Scriptures, 167–78):

 - The book closes with the words, “my word of exhortation,” which in other contexts including Acts 13 indicate a sermon;